 Importantly, the systematicity of language is not limited to the syntactic properties of expressions.
 Languages are systematic in the sense, not only that the expression John loves Mary can be syntactically represented just in case Mary loves John can, but also in the sense that the one expression is semantically understood when the other is.
 This semantic systematicity is again explained if the same constituents figure in the same argument positions, though in reverse order, where being the 'same' constituent now entails having the same meaning.
-This very assumption is also needed to explain the systematicity of inference, since it is because the expression turtles has exactly the same meaning in the sentences Rabbits are faster than turtles, Ferraris are faster than rabbits, and Ferraris are faster than turtles, that the last of these expression is a valid deductive consequence of the former two.
+This very assumption is also needed to explain the systematicity of inference, since it is because the expression turtles has exactly the same meaning in the sentences Rabbits are faster than turtles, that the last of these expression is a valid deductive consequence of the former two.